YarnSpinnerTool/YSDocs/docs/yarn-spinner-for-unity/samples/README.md

 # Samples

 Yarn Spinner for Unity ships with a range of samples covering common patterns for things you might want to do in your game.

-The samples are not included with the Yarn Spinner for Unity package, so if you want to explore them, you'll need to manually their package.
+For version 3 of Yarn Spinner the samples have been removed from the main repository and made a standalone package, you'll need to manually install their package.
+We did this because as the samples were growing they were becoming a larger and larger portion of the install, this was essentially bloating an install of Yarn Spinner while at the same time making development slower and more annoying.
+The samples are a necessary element of Yarn Spinner so instead of being treated like an afterthought they have been spun out into their own thing.
+Now they can be developed, improved, tested, have their own dependancies, and share a common sample codebase without needing to impact the rest of Yarn Spinner, meaning more—and better—samples than in the past.

 <figure><img src="../../.gitbook/assets/welcome.png" alt=""><figcaption></figcaption></figure>